 - Contact your Department to begin the Academic readmission process.
 The department will initiate the procedure with the Graduate School.

-- After the Graduate School readmits you and issues a new Re-enrollment Reply, notify your international student advisor in the Davis IC of your intention to return and send your Re-enrollment Reply along with additional proof of funding, if necessary, using DocuPort.
+- After the Graduate School readmits you and issues a new Re-enrollment Reply, notify your international student advisor in the Davis IC of your intention to return and send your Re-enrollment Reply along with additional proof of funding using DocuPort.

 - The program start date on your I-20/DS-2019 will not be the date when you initially started your studies at Princeton, but rather the start date of the semester in which you are returning to resume your studies.